 - Dysuria: urinary urgency and frequency, sometimes painful voiding

 - Nausea, vomiting, or diarrhea – particularly when associated with the menstrual period

 - Heavy or long menstrual periods

 - Mood swings and fatigue

 Physical examinations may lead a physician to suspect endometriosis, and ultrasounds or MRIs might identify large endometriotic areas, such as nodules or cysts.
-However, these imaging tests often miss smaller areas, and thus laparoscopy is the only method for a complete confirmation and diagnosis.
+However, these imaging tests usually cannot identify endometriosis or scar tissue; therefore, laparoscopy is the only method for a complete confirmation and diagnosis.
 Laparoscopy also allows for surgical treatment of endometriosis.

 - Hysterectomy and/or removal of the ovaries